kstrassheim/fastapi-reference/README.md

 - Debug by starting F5 in VSCode (Starting chrome also)
 - Deployment of a productive version with precompiled frontend server
 - Deployment to Azure App Service Free Plan with Actions on Pull Request
+- Handle Front and Backend routing in FastAPI both together

 ## Prerequisites
 Here are the prerequisites that you have to install before running the app